 5. Input-Output Memory Management Unit (IOMMU)

-It is used in virtualized environments, the IOMMU maps virtual addresses to physical addresses, enabling efficient memory management and isolation between virtual machines.
+It is used within virtual environments, where virtual addresses are mapped to physical addresses by the IOMMU, to enable proper memory management and isolation of virtual machines.

-The Input-Output bus and interface modules play a crucial role in facilitating communication between the CPU and external devices.
-The I/O bus connects all the I/O devices to the system, while the interface modules act as translators between the CPU’s internal bus and the external devices.
-Let us see each component in detail.
+The Input-Output bus and interface modules are important devices for the transfer of information between the CPU and external devices.
+The I/O bus links all the I/O devices to the system, while the interface modules serve as interpreters between the CPU internal bus and external devices.
+Let us proceed to study each of these units.

 I/O Bus

-• The I/O bus consists of three primary buses: data bus, address bus, and control bus.
+- The I/O bus is made up of three main buses: data bus, address bus, and control bus.

-• The data bus carries the actual data being transferred between the processor and peripherals.
+- The data bus carries the actual data that is being transferred between the processor and peripherals.

-• The address bus allows the processor to select a specific peripheral device connected to the I/O bus.
+- The address bus enables the processor to address a particular peripheral device that is connected to the I/O bus.

-• The control bus provides control signals for managing data transfer, such as read/write, start/stop, and error detection.
+- The control bus carries control signals for data transfer, e.g., read/write, start/stop, and error detection.

 Interface Modules